jchip/fynjs/packages/aveazul/README.md

 - `spread(fn)` - Apply array values as arguments to function
 - `tapCatch(fn)` - Execute side effects on rejection
 - `reduce(fn, initialValue?)` - Reduce array elements
+- `some(count)` - Resolves when a specified number of promises in the array have resolved
 - `throw(reason)` - Return rejected promise
 - `catchThrow(reason)` - Catch and throw new error
 - `catchReturn(value)` - Catch and return value